Are you planning your first trip to Walt Disney World trip? Congratulations! It's such a magical vacation.

 - It's Tough to Be a Bug!

 - Finding Nemo – The Musical

-On our first trip to Walt Disney World, we only had three days and we did have Park Hopper passes.
-We visited Hollywood Studios and Animal Kingdom on the same day.
+We only had three days and we did have Park Hopper passes on our first trip to Walt Disney World.
+Hollywood Studios and Animal Kingdom were the parks we visited on the same day.
 We were able to enjoy the highlights of both parks, but I would prefer to spend at least one full day in each park.

 Where to Stay

-There are advantages to staying in a Walt Disney World Resort hotel – more so than at Disneyland.
+There are big advantages to staying in a Walt Disney World Resort hotel – especially if it's your top priority in Orlando.
 Many Walt Disney World fans would not consider staying anywhere else.
 These advantages include:

 - Accommodations to fit most budgets.
 There are 25+ Disney Resort hotels to choose from!

 - Extra Magic Hours that give you early or late access to the parks with smaller crowds